Hemant-Bhardwaj/Comparing-NYC-and-Toronto/README.md

-# Comparing-NYC-and-Toronto
+# Types of Bars and Restuarants in NYC.
 Introduction/Business Problem

-In this problem, I will try to compare neighborhoods of NYC and Toronto, how similar or dissimilar they are.
-Both the cities are the largest cities and the financial capital of their respective countries.
-They can be compared based on a lot of things like number of tourist attractions, or restaurants etc. Or who has the better bars.
-For this particular problem, I'll be comparing who has the better restuarants.
-This problem can be interesting to someone who wants to know which city has better restaurants or if someone wants to open a new restaurant in one of this cities.
+In this problem, I will try to find out where should a person open a Bar/Resturant in NYC depending on the borough.
+For a business, it is really important to know the market where you are planning to open your business.
+What the market likes or does not like, knowing or not knowing these things can make or break the business.
+NYC is well known for its Resturants and Bars, let's see the types of Restuarants and Bars in each borough.

 For this problem, I will be using Foursqaure's Places API which has the data for tens of thousands of places around the world and features like venue category and popularity.

 Data

-For a list of Toronto neighborhoods, I'll be scrapping Wikipedia using beautiful soup. ('https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M')

-And for NYC neighborhoods, I'll be using data provided by NYU.
+For NYC neighborhoods, I'll be using data provided by NYU.
 (https://geo.nyu.edu/catalog/nyu_2451_34572)